Last update: June 23, 2020

 login1$ icc -I\$TACC_GROMACS_INC test.c -L\$TACC_GROMACS_LIB –lgromacs

 Use Slurm's "

 sbatch" command to submit a batch job to one of the Stampede2 queues:

 login1$ sbatch myjobscript

-This job script submits a job requesting 1 node (48 cores) for 24 hours using Stampede2's Skylake compute nodes.
-To configure this script for Lonestar5, vary the "
+The following job script requests 1 node (48 cores) for 24 hours using Stampede2's Skylake compute nodes (

 #!/bin/bash #SBATCH -J myjob # job name #SBATCH -e myjob.%j.err # error file name #SBATCH -o myjob.%j.out # output file name #SBATCH -N 1 # request 1 node #SBATCH -n 48 # request all 48 cores #SBATCH -p skx-normal # designate queue #SBATCH -t 24:00:00 # designate max run time #SBATCH -A myproject # charge job to myproject module load gromacs ibrun mdrun_mpi -s topol.tpr -o traj.trr -c confout.gro -e ener.edr -g md.log

 The following job script requests 2 GPU nodes on Lonestar5.
 The directive

 -gpu_id 0000 indicates all four MPI ranks on the same node share the same GPU with id

 0. You may use, for example